Two-way Clustering Robust Variance Estimator in Quantile Regression Models: Empirical Studies

 Table~\ref{tab:empirical} reports $\widehat{\beta}(\tau)$ for a grid of quantiles together with $p$-values computed under several CRVE choices.
-The main evidence of an right-tail effect arises at low $\tau$.
+The main evidence of a right-tail effect arises at low $\tau$.
 At $\tau=0.10$, $\widehat{\beta}(0.10)=-0.0998$, and the CTW $p$-value is $0.0004$, indicating a statistically significant negative association at the 1\% level.
 At $\tau=0.20$, $\widehat{\beta}(0.20)=-0.0870$ with a CTW $p$-value of $0.0039$, again significant at conventional levels.
 At $\tau=0.30$, the point estimate remains negative ($\widehat{\beta}(0.30)=-0.0668$), but inference becomes sensitive to the variance estimator: CI and CG reject at 5\%, whereas CH and CTW are borderline (around the 10\% level) and CTW$_{\mathrm{II}}$ is more conservative.
 For quantiles $\tau\in\{0.40,\ldots,0.90\}$, the estimates are close to zero and none of the CRVEs yield statistically significant effects.

-Overall, emphasizing the two-way robust CTW inference, the results suggest that licensing stringency may not affect the right tail \emph{on average}, consistent with \citet{larsen2020effect}, but the effect can be heterogeneous across quantiles.
-In particular, the negative association is concentrated in the lower part of the conditional distribution of $y_{st}$ (roughly $\tau\le 0.20$), consistent with the presence of a margin of high-quality candidates whose occupational choice is sensitive to licensing costs.
-For higher quantiles, we find little evidence that stringency discourages right-tail teacher quality at 5\% significance level.
+Overall, emphasizing the two-way robust CTW inference, the results suggest that licensing stringency may not affect the right tail on average, consistent with \citet{larsen2020effect}, but the effect is heterogeneous across quantiles.
+In particular, the negative association is concentrated in the lower part of the conditional distribution of $y_{st}$ (roughly $\tau \le 0.20$).
+One possible interpretation is that, in these markets, a margin of high-quality candidates is more sensitive to licensing costs and therefore more likely to select into alternative occupations.
+For higher quantiles, we find little evidence that stringency discourages right-tail teacher quality at the 5\% significance level.